inspiredminds/contao-extended-form-fields/README.md

 * Allows you to define allowed words for text fields.
 * A `httpurl` `rgxp` option (see [this PR](https://github.com/contao/contao/pull/2297)).
 * Allows you to show certain form fields only to specific member groups.
+* Allows you to show a character count for textareas in the front end.